Should You Buy a Pontoon Boat or Bowrider

 Expensive

-A bowrider is a bit costly, with an average price range of $30,000 – $150,000.
-So if you are frugal, a bowrider is certainly not your type.
+A bowrider is a bit costly, with an average price range of $21,000 – $150,000.
+So, if you are frugal, it is certainly not your type.

-Pontoon Boat or Bowrider: a Brief Comparison
+Pontoon Boat or Bowrider: A Brief Comparison

 In comparison, a bowrider is a small, V-hulled, extravagant, speedy recreational boat designed uniquely with a front seating arrangement that can fit your close friends or family.

-Whether it’s a pontoon boat or bowrider, both of them are similar in terms of durability.
-If you are looking for an easy-to-maintain boat your choice should be a pontoon boat.
-As an owner of both v-hull and pontoon boats, it’s much easier to keep the pontoons clean than a fiberglass hull boat.
+Whether it’s a pontoon boat or a bowrider, both are similar in terms of durability.
+If you are looking for an easy-to-maintain boat, your choice should be a pontoon boat.

 Final Thoughts